-For those taking the module ‘Film Marketing Planning & Deployment’, there will be the opportunity for students to be lined up with a work placement with a film distribution company at Cannes Film Festival, the world's leading movie market and festival.
+For those taking the module ‘Film Marketing Planning & Deployment’, there may be the opportunity for students to be lined up with a work placement with a film distribution company at Cannes Film Festival, or another alternative experience.

 OpportUNIty: Student Jobs on Campus ensures that our students are given a first opportunity to fill many part-time temporary positions within the University.
 This allows you to work while you study with us, fitting the job around your course commitments.
 By taking part in the scheme, you will gain valuable experiences and employability skills, enhancing your prospects in the job market.